jren99/jren99.github.io/_posts/2021-06-07-traveller-project-reflection.md

 What are two things you would suggest doing to further improve your project?
 (You are not responsible for doing those things.)

-How does what you achieved compare to what you set out to do in your proposal? (if you didn't complete everything in your proposal, that's fine!)

 What are three things you learned from the experience of completing your project?
 Data analysis techniques?
 Python packages?
 Git + GitHub?
 Etc?

 How will your experience completing this project will help you in your future studies or career?
 Please be as specific as possible.